hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 3 3 3 3 1 3 1 7
-Weapons/Armour: Necromancers may be armed with weapons and armour chosen from the Lahmia Equipment list.
+Weapons/Armor: Necromancers may be armed with weapons and armor chosen from the Lahmia Equipment list.
 Skills: The Necromancer may choose from Academic, & Speed when he gains a new skill.
 Special Rules